Skip to Site Navigation Skip to main content

 The Master of Biomedical Innovation (MBI) program is a multidisciplinary, project-oriented graduate program focused on bridging the gap between technology development and its transfer into local, national, and international biomedical markets.

 By linking the theory and practice of the biomedical innovation process, the program delivers a systematic but responsive approach to the critical, emerging discipline of innovation and entrepreneurship (I&E).
+Students of the program will:

-You will learn how to create and market biomedical products or devices.
+Learn how to create and market biomedical products or devices.

-You will network and learn from renowned inventors and innovators.
+Network and learn from renowned inventors and innovators.

-You will better understand emerging opportunities in therapeutics, artificial intelligence (AI), medtech, and more.
+Better understand emerging opportunities in therapeutics, artificial intelligence (AI), medtech, and more.

 Information Box Group